🛣️ IP Routing & Protocols - CCNA Practice Questions

 CCNA Routing Exam Tips

 IP Routing & Protocols questions in CCNA are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on network fundamentals, IP connectivity, security basics, and automation concepts.
 Priority concepts: routing, ospf, static route, default route, administrative distance, routing table.

 What CCNA Expects